TPyrsiocne/mandarin_vocab_builder/readme.txt

-==instilation==
+==installation==
-After pulling the project folders run the following commands in the mandarin_vocab_builder folder to set up project
+After pulling the project folders cd to the mandarin_vocab_builder folder and run the following commands

+*set up and activate venv*
+python3 -m venv testenv
+source testenv/bin/activate

+*install django*
+python -m pip install django

+*set up database*
+pypython manage.py makemigrations graph_builder
+python manage.py migrate

+*populate tables.
+This builds the character and Word dictionaries and may take a minute or two. * python manage.py shell < scripts/populate_tables.py

+*start server*
+python manage.py runserver

+//== using app ==

+*surf to localhost:8000/mandarin-graph/dashboard/*
+*click "Login"*
+*click "Register" to make a user account and follow directions.
+Once the user account is created the site will take you back to the dashboard page*
+*click "Character Index Page >".
+You may click on characters to see their pages and set them as known or unknown within the context of the just-created user account*